 Crystal clear audio in a meeting room is essential.
 Whether you’re having a conference call or showing a video presentation.
 But you no longer need a fancy integrated sound system.
 There’s a growing trend for simple plug and play speakers and microphones that offer great sound quality, without messing around with the office infrastructure.
-Products like the Evoko Minto are stored on a charging wall mount, and are simply taken to whichever space they are needed in.
-Or the ground breaking Nureva HDL-300, provides crystal clear sound and microphone coverage from its wall-mounted position.
-These products offer quality and simplicity, connecting easily to personal devices for both network calls or the UC application of your choice.
+Products like the ground-breaking Nureva HDL-300, provides crystal clear sound and microphone coverage from its wall-mounted position.
+It offers quality and simplicity, connecting easily to personal devices for both network calls or the UC application of your choice.

 4. Remote Collaboration:

 As the trend for remote working continues, the need for remote collaboration only increases.
 We realise we need other people to work at our best, but video and conference calling can only get us so far.
-We’re therefore seeing more people using interactive displays for remote collaboration.
+We’re therefore seeing more people using interactive displays to enhance AV tech in meeting rooms in 2020.
 These popular, touch screens are great for collaborating together in a room, but many models allow you to collaborate on the screen from different locations.
 You just connect to the main screen via a tablet or a laptop.
 This allows different users to collaborate on the same document, wherever they may be in the world.
 Combine this feature with great video and sound quality VC to get a truly collaborative experience.
 Cloud-based storage allows anyone to access the project afterwards to review or make changes from their personal device.